-But upon review of the true function and necessity of the process, you realize two things: This process should be completed twice the rate and this employee lacks the skill to train new operators.
+But upon review of the true function and necessity of the process, you realize two things: This process should be completed at twice the rate, and this employee or lacks the skill to train new operators.
 It is your responsibility to both find a suitable new employee AND to train your existing operator on the tactics of communication and instruction they will need to share their information with their new co-worker.

 Determine the essential abilities: Determine necessary competence (7.2a)

 The definition of “competence” as related to your company is left by ISO for organizations to evaluate and define.
-In order to measure competence, however, companies must first layout the requirements of each job description.
+In order to measure competence, however, companies must first lay out the requirements of each job description.

 Ask questions like: